History of private equity and venture capital: The Credit Crunch and post-modern private equity (2007–2008)

 withdrawn 2008), Clear Channel Communications (2007) and BCE (2007).

 The credit crunch has prompted buyout firms to pursue a new group of transactions in order to deploy their massive investment funds.
 These transactions have included Private Investment in Public Equity (or PIPE) transactions as well as purchases of debt in existing leveraged buyout transactions.
 Some of the most notable of these transactions completed in the depths of the credit crunch include Apollo Management's acquisition of the Citigroup Loan Portfolio (2008) and TPG Capital's PIPE investment in Washington Mutual (2008).
 According to investors and fund managers, the consensus among industry members in late 2009 was that private equity firms will need to become more like asset managers, offering buyouts as just part of their portfolio, or else focus tightly on specific sectors in order to prosper.
 The industry must also become better in adding value by turning businesses around rather than pure financial engineering.

-Responses to private equity
+Responses

-1980s reflections of private equity
+1980s reflections

 Although private equity rarely received a thorough treatment in popular culture, several films did feature stereotypical "corporate raiders" prominently.
 Among the most notable examples of private equity featured in motion pictures included: